What’s something no one knows about you?

 Before I worked at Canvs, I was working at another startup in San Francisco.

-I don’t need to overemphasize what a big move it is to relocate across the country.
-I was excited to get started at Canvs and really believed in the company’s mission of understanding how people feel at scale, but I still wasn’t sure about uprooting my life to move cross country – even if it was to New York.
+I don’t need to overemphasize what a big decision it is to switch to a new company.
+I was excited to get started at Canvs and really believed in the company’s mission of understanding how people feel at scale, but I still wasn’t sure about uprooting my life and reshaping my career.
 With a big life change like that, you often never know if it’s the right decision until after you take the leap.
 Fortunately, with Canvs, it was a very right fit.
-I love my life in New York, the friends I’ve made, and my time here at Canvs.
+I love the friends I’ve made, and my time here at Canvs.

 What’s it like to work at Canvs?